 Temporomandibular joint disorder (TMJD) is basically pain felt in the jaw joint, as well as the muscles controlling jaw movement.
 Causes of pain generally vary, such as genetics, arthritis, and an injury to the jaw.
 For some, the excessive grinding and clenching of the teeth is also a cause.

-Most TMJD cases are temporary, making them easier to deal with.
+Most Temporomandibular joint disorder cases are temporary, making them easier to deal with.
 Many home remedies and non-surgical care methods work.
 Surgery is usually a last resort.
 This is the last solution for when these forms of therapy fail to bring desired results.

-This article should educate you about TMJ disorder and its symptoms.
+This article should educate you about Temporomandibular joint disorder and its symptoms.
 I’ll also provide you with a natural care option proven that can give you much needed relief.
 If you or a loved suffer from TMJD, this article is for you.

 The Common Causes of TMJD

-Before we delve into the causes of TMJ disorders, let’s first look at how the jaw functions.
+Before we delve into the causes of Temporomandibular joint disorder, let’s first look at how the jaw functions.

 The temporomandibular joint acts like a hinge with sliding motions.
 Cartilage protects the bones that interact in the joint, while a small shock-absorbing disc separates them.